ntop/ntopng/doc/src/README.md

   - Add/modify a function documentation: e.g. to update the `ntop.setCache` documentation,
     the file `api/lua_c/ntop/ntop_cache.lua` should be modified.

-  - Add a new group of api functions for an existing C API reg: e.g. to group together all the host pools functions, the following modifications should be performed:
+  - Add a new group of API functions for an existing C API reg: e.g. to group together all the host pools functions, the following modifications should be performed:
       - create `api/lua_c/interface/interface_host_pools.lua`.
       - create `api/lua_c/interface/interface_host_pools.rst`.
 Adapt this from an existing `.rst`.